Major and Minor Requirements

 RELG355 Selected Asian Religions

 Studying abroad is strongly encouraged, but not required.
-Students can transfer up to three courses to fulfill their Chinese Studies minor requirements.
+Students can transfer up to two courses to fulfill their Chinese Studies minor requirements.
 Minors are strongly encouraged to take at least one 300 or 400-level language course on campus after studying abroad.
-Students are expected to fulfill all prerequisites necessary for courses within the minor.
-Prerequisites do not count toward the minor unless otherwise noted.

 -